DhirajBhakta/reflections/Docker_and_Kubernetes/kubernetes.md

 Its a "Controller" for managing `Pods`.A deployment’s primary purpose is to declare how many replicas of a pod should be running at a time.
 When a deployment is added to the cluster, it will automatically spin up the requested number of pods, and then monitor them.
 If a pod dies, the deployment will automatically re-create it.Using a deployment, you don’t have to deal with pods manually.
 You can just declare the desired state of the system, and it will be managed for you automatically.

-> The pod is a primitive resource and in normal use you’d never run a pod directly, you'd always Create a controller object to manage the pod for you.
+> _The pod is a primitive resource and in normal use you’d never run a pod directly, you'd always Create a controller object to manage the pod for you._

+Deployment provides
+- rolling updates (update containers one by one)
+- rollbacks
+#### Rollout and Versioning

+- The deployment first creates a **rollout**, lets call it "Revision 1".
+- When you make changes, the deployment creates a new rollout , lets call it "Revision 2"..

+`kubectl rollout status deployment/myapp-deployment`

+`kubectl rollout history deployment/myapp-deployment`

+#### Deployment strategies
+- `Recreate`
+	- bring down all existing pods
+	- bring up new pods
+	- downtime, service disruption
+- `RollingUpdate` (default)
+	- gradually bring down pods one by one
+	- gradually bring those pods one by one
+	- no downtime, no service disruption
+	- A **Deployment** does this by creating a new **Replicaset** and gradually scaling it up, while at the same time scaling down the older replicaset

-##### But whyy?? why not just use the Pods directly?
+#### But whyy?? why not just use the Pods directly?

  Pods are isolated instances of an application, and each pod is allocated to one node. <u>If that node goes offline</u> then the pod is lost and Kubernetes does not replace it.
 You could try to get high availability by running several pods, but there's no guarantee Kubernetes won't run them all on the same node.
 Even if you do get pods spread across several nodes, you need to manage them yourself